ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ## Inclusion of Spatial Information:  Microenvironments

-CellPhoneDB can prioritise interactions occurring between neighbouring cell types.
+CellphoneDB can prioritise interactions occurring between neighbouring cell types.
 The tool will restrict the cell type interacting pairs to those sharing a microenviroment (i.e. only test a combination of clusters if these coexist in a microenviroment).

 Spatial information of the cells is provided via the `microenvironments` file.
 This is a two columns file indicating which cell type is in which spatial microenvironment (see [example](https://github.com/ventolab/CellphoneDB/blob/master/in/endometrium_atlas_example/endometrium_example_microenviroments.tsv) ).
 CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters sharing/coexisting in a microenvironment).